jsdelivrbot/nu-ashworld/README.md

 The server is currently not persisted to a database; it runs in-memory.

 There is currently no hot reloading and if you really wanted, you could see the server code from the client endpoint.
-Also there's no login/authentication right now. 🤷
+Also there's no login/authentication right now. :poop: